Better Together - Azure Active Directory Privileged Identity Management and Authentication Context

 Summary

-By using Azure Active Directory Privileged Identity Management and Authentication Context, organizations can effectively manage their privileged identities and reduce the risk of unauthorized access to sensitive resources.
+By using Entra ID Privileged Identity Management and Authentication Context, organizations can effectively manage their privileged identities and reduce the risk of unauthorized access to sensitive resources.
 With the ability to configure authentication context, administrators can ensure that the appropriate authentication methods are used for accessing resources based on the resource’s sensitivity and the risk associated with the user.
 Additionally, by using Conditional Access policies, administrators can further control access to resources by requiring specific authentication methods or applying additional access controls based on specific conditions.
 With these tools at their disposal, organizations can effectively secure their resources and prevent unauthorized access while still allowing their users to be productive and efficient.